wp-plugins/taxonomy-list-shortcode/readme.txt

 __Usage__
 Adding `[taxonomy-list]` to your post content will render a set of three unordered lists containing all terms of a given taxonomy.
 Custom css will be printed in a style tag to the head of every page view.
-If this is unacceptable to you, you may turn it off by using the checkbox labeled "Enable CSS for Taxonomy List Shortcode Plugin" under the "Miscelaneous" section of "Settings".
+If this is unacceptable to you, you may turn it off by using the checkbox labeled "Enable CSS" under the "Taxonomy" section of "Settings" in the Administration Panels.

 __Supported Parameters__